Good Morning Blog,

 |

-| (thanks G) As I wondered around, my colleague, G, snapped a pic of me.
-The kind of photograph which I always want but I am no super model besides being a super nerd, so treasure whatever outcome |
+| (thanks G) As I wandered around, my colleague, G, snapped a pic of me.
+The kind of photograph which I always want, but I am not a supermodel, besides being a super nerd, so treasure whatever outcome |

 |

-| Group photo again and everyone is safe. 😊👍🏼 |
+| Group photo again,n and everyone is safe. 😊👍🏼 |

 .jpeg) |

-| Maybe I will revisit this place again when it is drier |
+| Maybe I will revisit this place again when it is dry |

 |

 | (thanks to one of the ladies) Funny when the ladies just addressed me as Captain Singapore.
-Too bad, I am not the great representative for Singapore - no look, physique and intelligent. |
+Too bad, I am not a great representative for Singapore - no looks, physique and intelligence. |

 |

 | The last bunker can only be reached by going down this extreme slope.
-The gentlemen were assisting the ladies to go down the slope and I just stood there staring and feeding the mosquitoes. |
+The gentlemen were assisting the ladies to go down the slope,e and I just stood there staring and feeding the mosquitoes. |

 .jpeg) |

 | Hmm...
 This is the third bunker.
-I wondered how it looks like |
+Iwonder whatw it looks like |

 .jpeg) |

-| After got down from the steep slope, a tall wall stood in front of me...
-Hmmm What is this... |
+| After getting down from the steep slope, a tall wall stood in front of me...
+Hmmm, what is this... |

 .jpeg) |